Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

 \subsection{Comparison to theory}

-To gain further insight into the magnetic behavior of \pcto, the static susceptibility expected from this set of interactions was calculated using the theoretical technique of pseudo-fermion functional renormalization group (PFFRG).
+To gain further insight into the magnetic behaviour of \pcto, the static susceptibility expected from this set of interactions was calculated using the theoretical technique of pseudo-fermion functional renormalization group (PFFRG).
 This method calculates the real part of the static spin susceptibility which corresponds to the energy-integrated neutron scattering cross-section as discussed in the methods section.
-In agreement with the experimental observations, the susceptibility does not show any sign of long-range magnetic order even down to the lowest temperatures, confirming that static magnetism is suppressed by this Hamiltonian.
-The momentum resolved susceptibility calculated at $T{=}0.2$~K is shown in Figure~\ref{Figure:4}c-d for the $\lbrack{h,k,0}\rbrack$- and $\lbrack{h,h,l}\rbrack$-planes respectively.
-It predicts a diffuse sphere of scattering at the same wave-vectors and with similar intensity modulations as those observed experimentally (Figure~\ref{Figure:3}c-e and~\ref{Figure:4}a-b), and is even able to reproduce the weaker features.
+In agreement with the experimental observations for the powder sample, the susceptibility does not show any sign of long-range magnetic order even down to the lowest temperatures, confirming that static magnetism is suppressed by this Hamiltonian.
+The momentum resolved susceptibility calculated at $T=0.2$~{\rm K} is shown in Fig.~\ref{Figure:4}c-d for the $\lbrack{h,k,0}\rbrack$- and $\lbrack{h,h,l}\rbrack-$planes respectively.
+It predicts a diffuse sphere of scattering at the same wave-vectors and with similar intensity modulations as those observed experimentally (Fig.~\ref{Figure:3}e-g and~\ref{Figure:4}a-b), and is even able to reproduce the weaker features.
 The accuracy of the calculations can be further demonstrated by comparing cuts through the data and simulations.
-As shown in Figure~\ref{Figure:4}g-h, the theory reproduces the double maxima as well as the structure of the slopes of these peaks to high precision.
-We emphasize that this level of agreement has hardly ever been achieved for a material with many competing interactions on a complicated three-dimensional lattice and in the extreme quantum (spin-$\frac{1}{2}$) limit.
+As shown in Fig.~\ref{Figure:4}g-h, the theory reproduces the double maxima as well as the structure of the slopes of these peaks to high precision.
+We emphasize that this level of agreement has hardly ever been achieved for such a material with many competing interactions on a complicated three-dimensional lattice and in the extreme quantum (spin-$\frac{1}{2}$) limit.
 From a more general viewpoint, it demonstrates that the combination of DFT and PFFRG provides a powerful and flexible numerical framework for the investigation of real quantum magnetic materials.
 The PFFRG method was also used to test the robustness of the spin liquid state to variations in the Hamiltonian.
-We find that the ground state shows no tendency toward long-range magnetic order when the ratio of interactions are varied over $0.975\leqslant J_{1}/J_{2}\leqslant1.08$ (corresponding to $-37~{\rm K}\leqslant \theta_{\rm CW}\leqslant-21~{\rm K}$) while the momentum-resolved susceptibility changes only slightly [Figure~\ref{Figure:4}g-h].
+We find that the ground state shows no tendency toward long-range magnetic order when the ratio of interactions are varied over $0.975\leqslant{J_{1}/J_{2}}\leqslant1.08$ (corresponding to $-37$~{\rm K}$\leqslant\theta_{\rm CW}\leqslant-21$~{\rm K}) while the momentum-resolved susceptibility changes only slightly (Fig.~\ref{Figure:4}g-h).